 - Bus service must be expanded in Santa Barbara County for both transit-dependent people and choice ridership.
-This means constructing more express services between large population centers, and more local services to give residents alternatives to car travel in their own communities.
+This means constructing more express services between large population centers, and adding more local services with greater frequency to give residents alternatives to car travel in their own communities.

 - Public transportation works best when fees are affordable for all members of the community.
 To that end, we support capping general ridership fees at the cost of inflation, and the establishment of a program of free bus passes to support seniors on limited incomes (with or without health concerns), disabled residents and the working poor and their families, in order to enhance their ability to travel freely and enjoy a quality lifestyle.

-- Every new housing development must have a transportation element in it and when possible, housing should be built along transportation corridors.
+- Every new housing development must include an alternative transportation element in it and when possible, housing should be built along transportation corridors.

 - People should be able to walk safely in neighborhoods.
 Planning should emphasize complete streets that include dedicated bike paths with adequate lighting.

-- Employers should be encouraged to provide incentives for employees using public transportation.
+- Employers should be encouraged to provide incentives for employees using public transit and other sustainable forms of transportation.

-- Local government should work hard for a system of affordable high-speed rail linked with commuter trains, including routes from Santa Barbara to Ventura, LA to San Francisco, and from Santa Barbara to LAX Airport.
+- Local government should support ongoing efforts to create of affordable high-speed rail linked with commuter trains, including routes from Santa Barbara to Ventura, LA to San Francisco, and from Santa Barbara to LAX Airport.
 Parking and buses should be available to rail passengers.